*We had a litter of Karakachan puppies born 12/9/18. Please see our For Sale page for available puppies.*

 My husband and I had always wanted to live on a farm.
 Our dream finally came true in 2013 when we packed up ourselves and our animals and moved from Florida to a home on 30 acres in Tennessee.
 It took us a little bit to get settled but in the beginning of 2014 we started looking at Nigerian Dwarf goats.
 They are so small and easy to handle.
 We now have a small herd and we just adore these babies!
 We strive to breed for good conformation and excellent milking genetics.
-Our herd tested negative for CAE in February of 2016, negative for CAE and Johnes in February of 2017 and most recently negative for CAE in February of 2018.
+Our herd tested negative for CAE in February of 2016, negative for CAE and Johnes in February of 2017, negative for CAE in February of 2018.
+Most recently all tested negative for CAE January 2019 through WADDL.

 All of our Nigerian Dwarf goats are registered with ADGA.

 With having our Nigerian Dwarf Goats, we needed to bring in a Livestock Guardian Dog to protect them from predators.
 We researched several different breeds but were hoping to find a breed that did not bark incessantly and that was more home and herd-bound.
 In all of our research we came across a rare breed of LGD (Livestock Guardian Dog) called the Karakachan.
 We soon brought home our first little female named Raya.
 We loved her so much that we soon brought home her sister, Eva.
 Then after much searching we finally found an unrelated male named Valko, from the gentleman who originally imported the first pair from Bulgaria, Dr. Sponenberg.
-We have now added a beautiful female named Zara.
-She is black with white paws.
-We are thrilled to see her pups in the future.
-They are an amazing dog and we love being able to preserve this rare breed.
+We have recently added two more Karakachans to our farm.
+Dana and Monica are sisters from Virginia and we are very excited to have them!
+Karakachans are an amazing dog and we love being able to help preserve this rare breed.
 All of our Karakachans are registered with American Karakachan Dog Association, or AKDA.

 All of our donkeys are registered with the Miniature Mediterranean Donkey registry, ADMS.